 Recently I left my dream job of thirteen years dancing for the Paul Taylor Dance Company.
 PTDC is one of the most prestigious dance companies in the world and about eight years ago I started photographing my fellow dancers in the wings and in rehearsal.
 Now that I've moved on I'm working with other dancers and dance companies to expand my portfolio and work on some creative personal projects.
-What I need now are eyes on my work.
-Through social media I've built a little bit of a following but I really want to celebrate dancers from my point of view - another dancer.

-Most of my backstage work is of the Taylor dancers but recently I've been reaching out to several other dancers in my industry in order to arrange more curated shoots with a little less spontaneity.
+Most of my backstage work is of the Taylor dancers but recently I've reached out to several other dancers in my industry in order to arrange more curated shoots with a little less spontaneity.
 I have a passion for bringing the art into shooting dancers.
 Combining my two loves of photography and dance has inspired me in a different way lately.
 I've been asking myself the question, How do we highlight the photograph as a work of art with a dancer as the subject and tell a story with multitude of interpretations?
-Rather than place the dancer in a great scene and instruct them to show off their bodies?
+Rather than place the dancer in a great scene and instruct them to show off their technique?
 That beauty of the dancer will come out organically.
 I don't think we need to exploit it.
 So how do I bring that natural artist to the scene I'm composing?

 I'm going back to the photography greats I've grown to adore like Saul Leiter, Harry Callahan, Man Ray just to name a few for inspiration.
 Bringing a little abstraction to the photograph and making the observer question rather than awe at the wonder of the dancer.
 I'm interested in the internal not the external beauty of the dancer as an artist.
 I want people's reactions to be inquisitive rather than impressive.